-Eagle K-31 (FWS Band # 629-19926), a bird fostered into the West End nest in 1993, was found again as part of a pair at Bass Lake, Madera County, CA (Fig. 7).
-These birds used an osprey nest and successfully fledged 1 offspring.
+Breeding activities were again reported on the mainland this year by a bird previously released on Catalina Island.
+Eagle K-31 (FWS Band # 629-19926), a bird fostered into the West End nest in 1993, was found again as part of a pair at Bass Lake, Madera County, CA (Fig. 9).
+These birds successfully bred for the third consecutive year and fledged one offspring.